 So, it’s a very inexpensive and easy way of investing in real estate for rental income.

-Personally, I invest in commercial, hospitality and healthcare REITs for dividend income as well as protection against inflation.
+Personally, I invest in commercial, hospitality, and healthcare REITs for dividend income as well as protection against inflation.

-As for stock market index ETFs, it pays out full dividend that comes with the stocks held within the funds on a quarterly basis.
+As for stock market index ETFs, it pays out the full dividend that comes with the stocks held within the funds on a quarterly basis.